tmcybers/gmailHack/README.md

 * Download rockyou.txt diccionary from releases area

->>> If you use the default diccionary rockyou , simply put it in the same folder as gmailHack.
+**If you use the default diccionary rockyou , simply put it in the same folder as gmailHack**

 >>> TIP: You can use your own diccionary attack.